chrisnoonan98675/site/xl-testview/how-to/create-a-custom-report.markdown

     },
 {% endhighlight %}

 **Note:** This structure looks similar to JSON, but because this is a Python script, it is actually a `Dictionary` (or `Map` in other languages).
-This means that the keys should be surrounded by single quotation marks (`'`).
+This means that the keys should be surrounded by quotation marks (`'` or `"`).
 If you copy examples from a Highcharts demo, you must adjust the keys accordingly.
 For an extended example, refer to [Create a custom report using Highcharts demos](/xl-testview/how-to/create-a-custom-report-using-highcharts-demos.html).

-To see your changes in effect, open the `My Bar Chart` report for `demoFitnesse`.
+To see your changes in effect, open the `My Bar Chart` report for one of the sample test specifications.

 This is the original bar chart: